Ariamelon/Kiwano/README.md

 ## Disclaimer
 This board is licensed under CC BY 4.0.

+## Key Features
+* PER56 rotary ring encoder.
+* Illuminated RGB ring.
+* Cirque trackpad support in the middle of the PER56.
+* PMW3360 and 34mm trackball support in the middle of the PER56, utilizing 7.5mm BTUs (e.g. Veichu VCN310 7.5mm).
+* Trackball has two styles: illuminated outer ring, and illuminated trackball.

 ## VIK module certification card

 | Category                | Classification          | Response           |